Robert A. Heinlein: Posthumous publications

-Movies
+Adaptations to other media

-Heinlein contributed to the final draft of the script for Destination Moon (1950) and served as a technical adviser for the film.
+Heinlein contributed to the final draft of the script for the film Destination Moon (1950) and also served as a technical adviser.
 Heinlein also shared screenwriting credit for Project Moonbase (1953).

+Since Heinlein's death, several of his works have been adapted as films.
+These include The Puppet Masters (1994), Starship Troopers (1998), Predestination (2014) (adapted from "All You Zombies--") and The Door Into Summer (2021, Japanese).

+The 1950s radio series Dimension X and its successor series X Minus One both adapted Heinlein's stories on multiple occasions.
+See List of Dimension X episodes and List of X Minus One episodes.

 Influences

 The primary influence on Heinlein's writing style may have been Rudyard Kipling.
 Kipling is the first known modern example of "indirect exposition", a writing technique for which Heinlein later became famous.
 In his famous text on "On the Writing of Speculative Fiction", Heinlein quotes Kipling: